mapbender/mapbender/README.md

 Before building and developing Mapbender on your own, refer to the [Contributing Guide in Mapbender-Starter](https://github.com/mapbender/mapbender-starter/blob/HEAD/CONTRIBUTING.md).

 If you want to learn more about the Mapbender development process and the code itself, please read the [Development documentation](https://github.com/mapbender/mapbender/tree/master/docs) that is included in this Mapbender module.
+It also includes the [Upgrading guide](https://github.com/mapbender/mapbender/tree/master/docs/UPGRADING.md)

 The [Mapbender-user mailing list](https://lists.osgeo.org/mailman/listinfo/mapbender_users) supports the community in resolving issues and questions regarding installation and operation.